mcnorman18/WAZE-Project/Waze_Churn_Prediction_Case_Study_With_Thought_Process.md

 df.groupby('label')['device'].value_counts(normalize=True) * 100
 ```

-**Result / Thought Process:** Device ratios were consistent across churned and retained groups.
+**Results:** Device ratios were consistent across churned and retained groups.
 Device type is not a churn driver.

 ---